leanghoun/leanghoun.github.io/docs/collections/3d-printing/voron-trident.md

 1. Finally, push the files - `git push -u origin main`

 #### Git Reference for Terminal
-- Git - `git status` - Checks status of local repository.
+- `git status` - Checks status of local repository.
-- Git - `git add filename.css` - Start tracking a new file.
+- `git add filename.css` - Start tracking a new file.
-- Git - `git add *` - Start tracking all files in current folder.
+- `git add *` - Start tracking all files in current folder.
-- Git - `git rm --cached filename.css` - Remove file from tracking.
+- `git rm --cached filename.css` - Remove file from tracking.
 Also consider adding to .gitignore to prevent future tracking.
-- Git - `git commit -m "Updated something"` - Commit with a message.
+- `git commit -m "Updated something"` - Commit with a message.
-- Git - `git commit -a` - Commit all changes in local repository.
+- `git commit -a` - Commit all changes in local repository.
-- Git - `git commit --amend` - Commits new changes as part of the previous commit.
+- `git commit --amend` - Commits new changes as part of the previous commit.
-- Git - `git push` - Pushes all commits to the remote repository.
+- `git push` - Pushes all commits to the remote repository.
+- `find . -name .DS_Store -print0 | xargs -0 git rm --ignore-unmatch` - Find and remove all .DS_Store files in repository.

 ## Mods & Tweaks